PRIOR TO RETURN

 Consider your area’s workspace, workflow, constituent flow and work priorities to determine if there is adequate spacing to maintain physical distancing.
 If not, determine what changes need to be made, including which positions can continue to work remotely, which roles are absolutely needed in the office and if flexible hours may be used for physical distancing and diminished density.

-- Personal Protective Equipment (PPE) will be centrally funded.
+- Protective Equipment will be centrally funded.
 The university will provide each employee with two cloth face coverings, as well as cleaning supplies for each unit.
-As described in these guidelines, PPE refers to washable face coverings (i.e., masks), hand sanitizer spray mist, disposable nitrile gloves and sanitizing cleaning products for workspaces.
-Coordinate the PPE needs of your employee(s) with the person responsible for ordering for your department or campus to ensure your employees have sufficient PPE supplies prior to returning to work.
-More information about PPE can be found in our Faculty and Staff FAQs.
-By indicating your department’s anticipated return date in your PPE order, University Facilities Management (UFM) will ensure the heating and cooling systems are properly adjusted.
+As described in these guidelines, protective equipment refers to washable face coverings (i.e., masks), hand sanitizer spray mist, disposable gloves (plastic food grade and nitrile gloves, based on risk) and sanitizing cleaning products for workspaces.
+Coordinate the protective equipment needs of your employee(s) with the person responsible for ordering for your department or campus to ensure your employees have sufficient supplies prior to returning to work.
+More information about protective equipment can be found in our Faculty and Staff FAQs.
+By indicating your department’s anticipated return date in your protective equipment order, University Facilities Management (UFM) will ensure the heating and cooling systems are properly adjusted.

 - Wearing face coverings are a critical component to the Flashes Safe Seven principles.
 All who can safely wear face coverings are required to do so.
-Those who have issues such as severe asthma or breathing issues, hearing aids, autism, post-traumatic stress disorder or claustrophobia may not be able to wear face coverings.
-If you are concerned about wearing a face covering, please submit the accommodation request form for Fall 2020.
+We understand that not everyone may be able to wear a face covering.
+If you are concerned about wearing a face covering, please submit the Pandemic Adjustment Request.
 In addition, face coverings should never be worn by or placed on people who are younger than 2, have difficulty breathing, or are unconscious, incapacitated, or otherwise unable to remove them without assistance.

 - Identify the need for signage within your office space to encourage healthy habits.
 Ensure signs are posted in visible areas in the workspace.
 Please use painter’s tape to avoid damaging doors and walls.
 Enter a work order through Flash Track to obtain appropriate tape to hang signage or call 330-672-2345.
 Managers and supervisors on Kent State’s Regional Campuses and CPM should contact their facility or business manager.
-Signage will be provided for common spaces and a link for printable signage will be available soon.
+Signage will be provided for common spaces and the link for printable signage from the CDC can be found online in the CDC Print Resources section.

 - Discuss your plan with the appropriate divisional leadership for feedback and approval.